syncfusion-content/ej2-react-docs/ej2-react/grid/cell.md

 ## Tooltip

-The Syncfusion<sup style="font-size:70%">&reg;</sup> React Grid displays information about grid columns when the user hovers over them with the mouse.
+The [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) displays information about grid columns when the user hovers over them with the mouse.

 ### Render bootstrap tooltip in grid cells